Super-Gaussian Decay of Exponentials: A Sufficient Condition

 Furthermore, if $f \in R_\mu^{-1}(X)$ is linear, then

 In particular, for any centred Radon Gaussian measure $\mu$, $R_\mu$ is a Hilbert isomorphism from $X^*_\mu$ to $H(\mu)$, see \cite[Theorem 3.2.3, Theorem 3.2.7]{src:Bogachev:GaussianMeasures}.

-The importance of measurable seminorms arises partially because these play well together with the Cameron-Martin space. \begin{theorem}[{\cite[Theorem 3.2.10(i)]{src:Bogachev:GaussianMeasures}}] Let $\mu$ be a Radon Gaussian measure on a locally convex space $X$ and $q$ a $\mu$-measurable seminorm on $X$.
-Then the restriction of $q$ to the Cameron-Martin space $H(\mu)$ is continuous. \end{theorem} The last tool we need to define is that of a cylinder set quasimeasure. \begin{definition}[\cite{src:Bogachev:GaussianMeasures}] Given a locally convex space $X$, we let $\mathcal R(X)$ denote the \textbf{algebra of cylinder sets}, i.e the smallest algebra containing all sets of the form $\phi^{-1}(B)$ with $\phi \in X^*$ and $B \in \mathcal B(\mathbb R)$.
-An additive set function $\nu: \mathcal R(X) \to [0,\infty)$ with $\mu(\emptyset) = 0$ is a \textbf{cylinder set quasimeasure} on $X$ if for every continuous linear operator $P : X \to \mathbb{R}^n$, the set function $\nu \circ P^{-1} : \mathcal{B}(\mathbb{R}^n) \to [0,\infty)$ is countably additive, i.e a measure. \end{definition} In analogy to pushforward measures, the pushforward of a cylinder set quasimeasure via a continuous linear map between locally convex spaces is again a cylinder set quasimeasure. \begin{definition} For any measure (or quasimeasure) $\nu$ on $\mathcal{R}(X)$ for a locally convex space $X$, we define the \textbf{characteristic function}
+The importance of measurable seminorms arises partially because these play well together with the Cameron--Martin space. \begin{theorem}[{\cite[Theorem 3.2.10(i)]{src:Bogachev:GaussianMeasures}}] Let $\mu$ be a Radon Gaussian measure on a locally convex space $X$ and $q$ a $\mu$-measurable seminorm.
+Then the restriction of $q$ to the Cameron--Martin space $H(\mu)$ is continuous. \end{theorem} Let us also recall the Cameron--Martin theorem. \begin{theorem}[{\cite[Corollary 2.4.3, Remark 3.1.8]{src:Bogachev:GaussianMeasures}}] Let $\mu$ be a centred Radon Gaussian measure on a locally convex space $X$, $h \in H(\mu)$ and $\tau_h : X \to X, x \mapsto x - h$.
+Then $\mu$ and $\mu \circ \tau_h^{-1}$ are equivalent with density